g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

  * **MacroGroups list:** to access the list of MacroGroups present

 ### Add MacroGroups
-Through this item, available only for the **Admin** users, it will be possible to **create a new Cartographic MacroGroup and associate it with an Editor1 type user who will become its administrator**.
+Through this item, available only for the **Admin** users, it will be possible to **create a new Cartographic MacroGroup.

-Let's see in detail the various sub-sessions of the group creation form.
+If necessary, each Cartographic MacroGroup can be associated with a specific Editor1 user.

+Learn more about this in the [dedicated session](https://g3w-suite.readthedocs.io/en/v3.11.x/user_groups_organization.html)

 #### ACL users
 **`Editor users`:** you define the **Editor1 user** who will become the **MacroGroup administrator**.
 This user will can manage the MacroGroup by creating Cartographic Groups, publishing projects and creating Users or User Groups.